Supreme Court to hear anti-abortion and free speech case: A breakdown of NIFLA v. Becerra

 In addition, legislators argue it’s “vital” that pregnant women in the state know when they are receiving medical care from a licensed professional.
 This is addressed by the requirement that unlicensed facilities that “advertise and provide pregnancy testing” must disclose to clients that they are not licensed medical care providers.

-Critics argue that this portion of the law is also targeted at religious pregnancy resource centers because many of them are not licensed medical facilities -- adding that these facilities provide misleading information about the services they offer to women to deter them from getting an abortion.
+This portion of the law is also targeted at religious pregnancy resource centers because many of them are not licensed medical facilities, supporters of the legislation say -- adding that these facilities provide misleading information about the services they offer to women to deter them from getting an abortion.

 What’s happened since the law was passed?